kinshuk4/daily-coding-problem-solutions/README.md

 ---

-### Problem 320
+### Problem 320 (Medium)

 This problem was asked by Amazon.

 Given a string, find the length of the smallest window that contains every distinct character.
 Characters may appear more than once in the window.

-For example, given "jiujitsu", you should return 5, corresponding to the final five letters.
+For example, given "jiujitsu", you should return `5`, corresponding to the final five letters.

 [Solution](solutions/src/main/java/com/vaani/dcp/Solution320.java)